 Each of the issues raised should have been considered by the authors of the paper during production and should also have been raised during the Lancet’s peer review process prior to acceptance for publication.
-The fact that these issues have not been fully explored by the authors or publishers could suggest either a lack of understanding of research in homeopathy or a deliberate attempt to mislead.
+However, the fact that these issues have not been fully explored by the authors or publishers could suggest either a lack of understanding of research in homeopathy or a deliberate attempt to mislead.

-In their report Shang et al (2005) purport to match 110 homeopathy trials with 110 allopathic trials.
-Their description of how these trials were matched according to similar conditions and similar outcomes leaves many questions unanswered.
+Moreover, in their report Shang et al (2005) purport to match 110 homeopathy trials with 110 allopathic trials.
+Their description of how these trials were matched according to similar conditions.
+Along with similar outcomes that leaves many questions unanswered.
 What exactly do they mean by similar?
 How similar are the conditions that are matched?

 Selection of the final 8 homeopathy and 6 allopathy trials

 Of the total 220 trials the authors identify 21 homeopathic trials; and 9 allopathy trials that are of higher standard according to their own set criteria.
 Yet they present no comparative analysis of this subset of trials.

 Meanwhile, they then proceed to further select the small subset of purportedly larger and higher methodological quality trials; (8 homeopathy trials; and 6 conventional medicine trials); from which the paper’s main conclusion is drawn.
 The authors fail to describe the weighting of the two attributes size and methodological quality.
 The authors do not provide an explanation; as to how they chose the particular cut off point that they used to select the final 14 trials.

 The choice of the two parameters of size and methodological quality at first appears to be reasonable.
 But is problematic for homeopathy trials for the following reasons: